Drill bit (well): Fixed cutter bits

 Fixed cutter bits were the first type of drill bit employed in rotary drilling, and they are mechanically much simpler than rolling cutter bits.
 Because the cutting elements do not move relative to the bit, there is no need for bearings or lubrication.
 The most common cutting element in use today is the polycrystalline diamond cutter (PDC), a sintered tungsten carbide cylinder with one flat surface coated with a synthetic diamond material.
 The cutters are arranged on the blades of the bit in a staggered pattern with the diamond coated cutter surface facing the direction of bit rotation to provide full coverage of the borehole bottom.
 Other fixed cutter bits may employ natural industrial-grade diamonds or thermal stable polycrystalline diamond (TSP) cutting elements.

 Hybrid cutter bits

-There is also currently available, a hybrid type of bit that combines both rolling cutter and fixed cutter elements.
+There is also currently available a hybrid type of bit that combines both rolling cutter and fixed cutter elements.
+These hybrid bits are engineered to leverage the strengths of each mechanism: fixed cutting elements, such as PDC cutters, offer high cutting efficiency in softer to medium formations, while rolling cones provide improved impact resistance and performance in harder or interbedded formations.
+By combining these technologies, hybrid bits are able to adapt to variable geological conditions within the same run.